westwardfishdme/COMP170-study-repository/readme.md

 Inside of the example folder I also included a really easy to digest comprehensive python project that I wrote with numerous comments to help understand what is happening, what interacts with what, and so on so forth.

+As per the syllabus, I am unable to share my answers with you (bummer...) but I highly incentivize you to try to commit yourself to doing those assignments.
+While they seem REALLY difficult, I promise you they do actually teach you how to think algorithmically, and coming from a lifelong independently learning programmer who has gone to learn python 3 times now from schools (elementary, high school, and college now...), those exercises really do help.

 With that said, I hope this guide serves you well, and you find this easy to learn!

 ## Miscellaneous Videos and Other Learning Resources